30284 - EMPIRICAL METHODS FOR ECONOMICS (INTRODUCTION TO ECONOMETRICS)

 - Instrumental variables (IV) estimation and Two stages least squares (2SLS).

-- [Time permitting] Limited dependent variable (LDV) models with binary dependent variables.
+- Limited dependent variable (LDV) models with binary dependent variables.
 (Logit and Probit; Maximum Likelihood Estimation).

 - Define key concepts in econometrics, for instance “econometric model”; “random sample;” “ceteris paribus;” “counterfactual;” “causal effect;” “exogeneity/endogeneity;” “homoskedasticity/heteroskedasticity;” “restricted/unrestricted model;” “finite-sample/asymptotic bias;” “omitted variables bias;” “dummy variable trap.”